curl/curl/docs/libcurl/opts/CURLOPT_PROXY_SSL_VERIFYPEER.md

 Authenticating the certificate is not enough to be sure about the server.
 You typically also want to ensure that the server is the server you mean to be talking to.
 Use CURLOPT_PROXY_SSL_VERIFYHOST(3) for that.
-The check that the host name in the certificate is valid for the host name you are connecting to is done independently of the CURLOPT_PROXY_SSL_VERIFYPEER(3) option.
+The check that the hostname in the certificate is valid for the hostname you are connecting to is done independently of the CURLOPT_PROXY_SSL_VERIFYPEER(3) option.

 WARNING: disabling verification of the certificate allows bad guys to man-in-the-middle the communication without you knowing it.
 Disabling